forestryio/forestry.io/hugo/content/blog/empower-content-creators-with-a-modular-content-strategy.md

 Every approach is a compromise between flexibility and ease-of-use.
 Even if a developer could anticipate all of a content creator's needs, these needs will change over time.
 On top of that, developers have to work within UI limitations imposed by the CMS.
 Finding the right balance can be tricky and depends on the situation.

 [Sawmill](https://dwalkr.github.io/sawmill/) is a Hugo theme that utilizes a modular layout strategy.
 Pages in sawmill are composed by stacking together page sections.
 These sections are self-contained components whose style and information can be configured with front matter, empowering your content creators to create exciting, dynamic layouts.
-Sawmill was created to work with Forestry's CMS straight out of the box via its included Forestry configuration files.
+To make it easy to manage these sections, Sawmill was created to work with Forestry's CMS straight out of the box via its included Forestry configuration files.

-To better understand how Sawmill's page composition works, let's examine some other common content strategy solutions:
+To better understand how Sawmill's page composition works, let's examine some common content strategy solutions:

 ### 1. The Content Sandwich